mutaimwiti/rbactl/README.md

 > The `processArticleParam` middleware tries to get the article and bind it to the request object.
 It is documented on
 > the examples; [mongo](examples/mongo/README.md#middleware) and [postgres](examples/postgres/README.md#middleware).

-##### IMPORTANT NOTES ON AUTHORIZATION

-1. If you have used a promise callback rule BE SURE to use async await when calling `authorize()`.
-If you don't do this, the function will return a promise.
-This will cause the authorization check to always succeed.
-A clean way around this is to always use `await` when calling `authorize()`.
-The cleanest solution is to completely avoid having promise returning callbacks.
-As discussed earlier this is easily achieved by resolving all values resulting from asynchronous calls before triggering the authorization middleware.

-2. When invoking `authorize()` explicitly check for a boolean value i.e. `if( authorize() === true )`.
-This will correctly handle the case of a promise callback that resolves to a non-boolean value.
-Do not rely on truthiness but an explicit boolean check because it can accidentally lead to a false positive.
-   See [MDN](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) documentation on truthy values.

 ### Licence